twonth/winning-at-windows/README.md

 * [EarTrumpet](https://github.com/File-New-Project/EarTrumpet): Replacement for the Windows system tray audio control widget.
 Much more functional, e.g., including per-app volume control.

+* [BatteryInfoView](https://www.nirsoft.net/utils/battery_information_view.html): Displays information on your battery (e.g., charging status/rate and wear level).
+An alternative, which can be pinned to the taskbar (on Windows 10, or on Windows 11 if you use something like ExplorerPatcher) is [BatteryBar](https://batterybarpro.com/).

 * [BatteryMode](https://github.com/tarcode-apps/BatteryMode): Alternative battery system tray widget.
 More information than the default widget more customization options too (e.g., bring back the Windows 7 icon).

 * [ExtractNow](https://www.extractnow.com/#/home): archive handler.
 Allows one to unzip/unrar/etc. by double clicking the archive.
 Quite customizable.

 * [Pantherbar](https://pantherbar-app.com/): Whenever you select text, pops up a menu with possible ``quick actions'' (such as copy, cut, search in Google, run through Google Translate).

-* [Incipitor](https://www.dcmembers.com/bgmcoder/download/incipitor/): automates the process of adding shortcuts to the Windows start menu

 * [Snipaste](https://www.snipaste.com/): full-featured and customizable screen snipping tool.
 Can auto-detect certain portions of the screen that are natural candidates for capture.

 * [Ditto](https://ditto-cp.sourceforge.io/): good looking clipboard manager for Windows.

+* [Incipitor](https://www.dcmembers.com/bgmcoder/download/incipitor/): automates the process of adding shortcuts to the Windows start menu

 * [DragDropConfirm](https://github.com/broken-e/DragDropConfirm): shell extension that adds a confirmation dialogue before moving files in File Explorer.
 Essential for those with touchscreen devices and slippery fingers.